Set up OTP

 Note:

-Approved, Pending, and Declined are the default decision values.
+ACCEPT, REVIEW, and REJECT are the default decision values.
 Customers can customize the response to added or to delete default values based on specific workflow needs.

 Choose your configuration

-Select a simple single-channel One-Time Passcode setup or a more advanced configuration with multiple delivery options and fallback logic.
+Select a simple single-channel OTP setup or a more advanced configuration with multiple delivery options and fallback logic.

 Single Channel Setup with SMS, Email, or Voice

-Ideal for simple One-Time Passcode delivery using one primary method.
+Ideal for simple OTP delivery using one primary method.
 Choose a single channel and configure straightforward verification logic.

 Best for: